Bibilographische Zitation:

 Top

-In contrast, organizations are accustomed to commit only a segregated subcomponent of their overall system (e.g. a role, team or department) to each course of action, with the result that they are able to perform simultaneously a large variety of tasks on the same level of attention.
+By contrast, organizations usually commit only a segregated subcomponent of their overall system (e.g. a role, team or department) to each course of action, with the result that they are able to perform simultaneously a large variety of tasks on the same level of attention.

-More than any single individual, they are able to participate in parallel in normative cultures of the most varied, and contradictory, kinds.
-Hence it not uncommon to find that in the sales department of a company a style of helpful politeness prevails, while in the billing department cut-throat, poker-faced practices predominate (see, for example, Röhl 1987: 430).
-Large trade unions - such as in the Netherlands - can harmonize their contradictory relations with the employers’ organizations by giving priority to the cooperative aspects of the relationship at the meso level, while giving priority to the conflictive aspects at the micro and macro levels (cf. Wassenberg 1982).
-Given such multi-layered associations, it is no longer possible to talk in an absolute sense, but only in relation to a specific normative reference field, of “conforming” or “deviant” organizational action.
+More than any single individual, they are able to participate in parallel in fields of the most varied, and contradictory, kinds.
+For instance, it not uncommon to find that in the sales department of a company a style of helpful politeness prevails, while in the billing department cut-throat, poker-faced practices predominate (see, for example, Röhl 1987: 430).
+Large trade unions - such as in the Netherlands - can harmonize their contradictory relations with the employers’ organizations by giving priority to cooperative aspects of the relationship at the meso level, while emphasizing the more conflictive aspects at the micro and macro levels (Wassenberg 1982).

-Thanks to their ability to also allow qualitatively very different and demanding activities (e.g. consultancy, decision-making, planning and implementation processes) to operate side by side, organizations are again in a far better position than individuals to participate in the primary generation, discursive elaboration, explication and transformation of values, norms, objectives or other verbally expressed action guidelines for action..
+Given their ability to follow several highly involving activities simultaneously, (e.g. processes of deliberation, decision-making, planning and implementation), organizations are also in a far better position than individuals to participate in the generation, elaboration, critical evaluation and modification of the values, norms, and objectives which are guiding their own action.

-Human individuals are normally required to behave receptively towards norms already in existence, by, for example,
+Human individuals are normally required to behave passively and receptively towards norms already in existence, by, for example,

-a) limiting the processes of norm formation to the early stage of the interaction process and fixing them in a fairly irreversible manner as structural premises of the social system (cf. Luhmann 1972);
+a) limiting the processes of norm formation to the early stage of the interaction process: fixing them in a fairly irreversible manner as a “tradition” on which subsequent interaction is based (Luhmann 1972);

-b) accepting without modification normative schemata that are firmly anchored in their social-cultural setting (e.g. the norms of exchanging ritualistic greeting formulae or queuing up in an orderly fashion);
+b) accepting without modification norms and rules that are firmly anchored in their social-cultural setting (e.g. the norms governing polite interpersonal exchanges and conforming behavior in public places;

 c) subordinating themselves to authoritative bodies (e.g. legislatures, courts, etc.), to which they delegate the right to formulate and validate normative standards on their behalf.

-As a result of their reversibility, interorganizational norm structures are better apt than interindividual norm structures to reflect current social power, conflict and interest relations, and to adapt smoothly and quickly to changes in such conditions.
-Thanks to their interorganizational negotiating systems, modern societies are in a much better position than traditional settings to tolerate within themselves very heterogeneous and conflicting, even contradictory, groupings (interest groups, ideological belief systems, etc.) for long periods of time - by institutionalizing the conflicts obtaining between them, instead of eliminating them through repression or eradication.
+As a result of their flexibility and reversibility, interorganizational norm structures are better suited than interindividual norm structures to reflect current conditions of social power, conflict and interest relations and to follow the changes in such constellations without too much delay.
+Thanks to their interorganizational negotiating systems, modern societies are in a better position than traditional societies to tolerate within themselves very heterogeneous and conflicting, even contradictory, groupings (interest groups, ideological belief systems, etc.) for long periods of time - by institutionalizing the conflicts obtaining between them, instead of eliminating them through repression or eradication.

-a) on the one hand, is made perennial because the interest associations specially developed to regulate it and staffed with professional personnel ensure that it remains a salient issue over unlimited periods of time;
+(a) on the one hand, made perennial because the interest associations specially developed to regulate it and staffed with professional personnel ensure that it remains a salient issue over unlimited periods of time;

-b) on the other hand, is subject constantly to precise patterns of regulation, which are more readily accepted insofar as they are permanently open to revisions.
+b) on the other hand subject constantly to precise patterns of regulation, which are more readily accepted insofar as they are permanently open to revisions.

 Top